Network Ports and Protocols

 Web Services for Validating PIV Certificates

 Revocation status is validated using using either Online Certificate Status Protocol (OCSP) or Certificate Revocation Lists (CRLs).
-To meet your initial network requirements, you should ensure the OCSP and CRL URLs included in your agency users’ PIV Authentication certificates are accessible from all workstations and domain controllers.
+To meet your initial network requirements, you should ensure the OCSP and CRL URLs included in your agency users’ PIV Credential Certificates are accessible from all workstations and domain controllers.

 |Type||Certificate Extension||Protocol (Port)||Considerations|

 |OCSP||Authority Information Access||HTTP (80)||All PIV certificates have OCSP references and OCSP URLs which are Internet accessible and provided by the issuing CA. Intermediate CAs are not required to have OCSP available for the intermediate certificates.|

 |CRL||CRL Distribution Point (CDP)||HTTP (80)||All PIV certificates have CRL capabilities provided by the issuing CA. All intermediate CA certificates have CRL capabilities.
 CRL files have an expiration time that varies between 6 to 18 hours.
 CRL file sizes range from a few kilobytes to more than 30 megabytes (MB).|